knice/inquiry.ucsc.edu/source/_articles/2016-17/books.md

 ### Trade Routes

 <figure>
-{% img 2016/p38-passages.jpg alt:"Final Passages: The Intercolonial Slave Trade of British America, 1619–1807" %}
+{% asset 2016/p38-passages.jpg alt:"Final Passages: The Intercolonial Slave Trade of British America, 1619–1807" %}
 </figure>

 In a book that begins where most studies of the slave trade end—with the sale of a slave at a colonial port—**Gregory O'Malley**, UC Santa Cruz associate professor of history, tracked the trade of enslaved people throughout